-Temporary 24 hour power backup shall be in place or proposed new Diesel generator installed and completely operating prior to the Authority providing approval to demolish the Generator building and disconnecting the electric and utility services.
+Temporary 24-hour power backup shall be in place or proposed new generator installed and completely operating prior to the Authority providing approval to decommissioning the existing generator and disconnecting the electric and utility services.

 The Contractor shall obtain any and all permits or licenses necessary for the performance of the work and shall familiarize himself with and conform to all local, State and Federal laws, regulations or ordinances applicable to the work.